zhrfrd/JNotes/README.md

 - [x] Check repeated work in PasteCommand#execute().
 It might need refactoring :<br>
   ` gapBuffer.setCursorPosition(positionAtInsert);   // Move cursor to the original insertion position.`<br>
   ` gapBuffer.insert(pastedText);   // Insert text at the stored position.`
+- [x] Quick move the cursor at the beginning of the line.
+- [x] Quick move the cursor at the end of the line.

 ## Improvements
 - [ ] Adjust text highlight height.